Techdockttor/PassGuard1/README.md

 # PassGuard

 PassGuard is a password manager application designed to securely store and manage user passwords.
-The app will provide functionalities such as password generation, encryption, and secure storage.
-Users will be able to access their stored passwords using a master password, ensuring that their credentials remain safe and easily accessible.
+The PassGuard API allows developers to interact with the PassGuard application, managing user accounts and securely storing and retrieving password entries.
+This API is built to ensure secure and efficient operations while providing a straightforward interface for clients.
- Project was done by <a href="https://https://github.com/Techdockttor/" target="_blank">Diogu NkeJesus</a>, <a href="https://https://github.com/Melusi2022/" target="_blank"> Lindani Melusi Khumalo.</a> We made the Magic, We created a comprehensive application having functionality, quality, user experience & more.
+ Project was done by <a href="https://https://github.com/Techdockttor/" target="_blank">Diogu NkeJesus</a>, <a href="https://https://github.com/Melusi2022/" target="_blank"> Lindani Melusi Khumalo.</a>

 ### 🌟 Look at overview of web
 <p align="center">